jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/data_retrievals.md

 **Function:** `parse_conflicts():`

-Fetches the data from the Endpoint `https://api.hungermapdata.org/v2/acled.geojson`

-Saves the relevant Data to `conflict_data/conflicts.csv` and `conflict_data/conflicts.json`
+Fetches the data from the Endpoint `https://api.hungermapdata.org/v2/acled.geojson` and saves the relevant Data to `conflict_data/conflicts.csv` and `conflict_data/conflicts.json`

 *Params*:
 - `None`